fenollp/supergreen/README.md

 ### `$CARGOGREEN_ADD_APT`

-Adds OS packages to the base image with `apt install`, serialized as CSV.
+Adds OS packages to the base image with `apt install`.

 See also:
 * `add.apk`